 United Beverages currently uses 50 percent locally sourced raw and plans to use 100% local sourcing in the near future.

 The Monitor: What kind of challenges did you face during the process of installing the brewery?

-Ephraim – We didn’t face a lot of challenges but, I would like to thank the Oromia region as well as Mojo city administration very much.
+Ephraim – We didn’t face a lot of challenges but, I would like to thank the Oromia region as well as the Mojo city administration very much.
 They were very supportive.
 We didn’t face challenges because of that.
 Our beer is also certified by the food and drug authority on time.

 Ephraim: Sure.
 As I have said, our company currently has a brewing capacity of 1.6 million hectoliters and we want to increase that to 2.6 hectoliters in a short period of time.
-We will start the process of the expansion as soon as we inaugurated the brewery.
+We will start the process of expansion as soon as we inaugurated the brewery.